valkey-io/valkey-doc/docs/data-types/geospatial.md

     Introduction to the Redis Geospatial data type
 ---

-Redis geospatial indexes let you store coordinates and search for them.
+Geospatial indexes let you store coordinates and search for them.
 This data structure is useful for finding nearby points within a given radius or bounding box.

 ## Basic commands